robmllze/___generators/templates/generate_license_headers/default_license_header_template.dart.md

 //.title
 // ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓
 //
-// Your Project Name
+// XYZ Genie
-// Copyright Ⓒ Your Name
+// Copyright Ⓒ Robert Mollentze
 //
 // Licensing details can be found in the LICENSE file in the root directory.
 //